3 DAYS FROM $1,299

 Spend some time on the Nansen’s deck and enjoy the sun and watch for wildlife as we make our way south — this time of year, you have an excellent chance of spotting the southern right whale as we sail through their South American calving grounds.

 Venture into Patagonian Argentina today when we make landfall in Puerto Madryn, which is renowned for the southern right whales that frequent the region from June to mid-December.
 Join your Expedition Leader for a walk through the town, embark on a variety of optional excursions — including kayaking, wildlife viewing, and more — or explore on your own.
 Perhaps you’ll visit Punta Tombo, home to some 250,000 entertaining and adorable penguins, which you can view up-close alongside guanacos, rheas, and elephant seals.

 Sail toward the Falkland Islands

-From British flair to whales: Exploring the Falklands
+From British flair to whales: Explore the Falklands

 We’ll devote the next few days to the unique ecology of the Falkland Islands.
 Comprised of nearly 700 islands, the Falklands have a total land area the size of Connecticut but a combined coastline totaling a whopping 800 miles.
 Home to nearly 70 animal species, this remote outpost offers plenty for us to uncover, including its wild, majestic landscapes, and a sizable penguin population that outnumbers humans!

-Enjoy amenities and more lectures with days at sea
+Enjoy amenities and lectures with days at sea

 We’ll spend two days journeying through the Southern Ocean on the way to Antarctica.
 During our cruising, our onboard lecture series will keep you occupied and prepared to make the most of your upcoming Antarctica experience.